José Antonio Abreu: Awards and recognition

 In 1993, El Sistema was awarded the famous IMC-UNESCO International Music Prize in the institution class.
 UNESCO also appointed Abreu as a Special Ambassador for the Development of a Global Network of Youth and Children Orchestras and Choirs in 1995 and as a special representative for the development of network of orchestras within the framework of UNESCO's "World Movement of Youth and Children Orchestras and Choirs".
 This project was created in the context of an inter-disciplinary project "Towards a Culture of Peace".
-He co-ordinates the programme through the UNESCO office in Caracas.
-He was also designated a Goodwill Ambassador by UNESCO in 1998.
+Abreu co-ordinated the programme through the UNESCO office in Caracas and was designated a Goodwill Ambassador by UNESCO in 1998.

 In 2001, Abreu was honoured with a Right Livelihood Award and was honored with the World Culture Open Creative Arts Award in 2004.
 Among his numerous awards are the Order of the Rising Sun, Grand Cordon (Japan, 2007), the Glenn Gould Prize (Canada, 2008), the Puccini International Prize (Italy, 2008), the Q Prize with former student and protégé Gustavo Dudamel (USA, 2008) and honorary memberships at the Royal Philharmonic Society (2008, United Kingdom) and the Beethoven-Haus Society (Germany, 2008).
 Abreu is also co-founder and vice-chairman of YOA Orchestra of the Americas.

 When the B'nai B'rith Venezuelan brand gave Abreu their B'nai B'rith Human Rights Award in 2008, Abreu succinctly summarized the goal of El Sistema and of his life's work by saying, "In the struggle for Human Rights, let us vigorously incorporate children's sublime right to music, in whose bosom shines Beingness in its splendor and its ineffable mystery.
 Let us reveal to our children the beauty of music and music shall reveal to our children the beauty of life.".

 In 2008, the Prince of Asturias Awards for arts was awarded to El Sistema and Abreu accepted it in his capacity of director.
 In 2009, Abreu received the Crystal Award of the World Economic Forum and the TED Prize, which consists of 100,000 dollars and one wish to change the world.
 The description for his awards is a clear description of the work he does at El Sistema as it reads, "the maestro who's transformed the lives of tens of thousands of kids... through classical music".